postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 [![view docs from team library](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-teamlib-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-teamlib-view.png)

 Clicking this button opens the documentation for that collection in your browser.

+To open documentation for that collection
 You’ll be able to browse all folders and requests in the collection, and see how the requests and code snippets look with different environments selected.

 [![view documentation](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-viewing.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-viewing.png)